-The other class available to Archers upon reaching Rank 2.
+One of the classes available to Archers.
 Quarrel Shooters differ greatly from Rangers in that they not only prefer crossbows to regular bows, but also employ the use of cover and anything they can find in the field to aid them.

 Tropes associated with Quarrel Shooters:

 - Abnormal Ammo: Using the Stone Picking skill, Quarrel Shooters can gather stones in the field—and using Stone Shot they'll fire them from their crossbows, which can stun and knock enemies back.

 - Caltrops: Available through Scatter Caltrop, which reduces the movement of enemies that step on them while inflicting Damage Over Time.